vlttnv/scrimfinder/README.md

 scrimfinder
 =======

-A web service for competitive gamers to find teams to scrim with.
+A web service for finding competitive e-sports teams to scrim with.

 Requirements
 =======